-Below is more information about Xanax and oxycodone independent of one another, as well as information about what would happen if you were to take them at the same time as one another.
+Here is more information about Xanax and oxycodone independently, as well as what would happen if you were to take them at the same time.

-Xanax is a benzodiazepine, and it’s prescribed to people for the treatment of anxiety and panic disorders.
-Xanax acts like the neurotransmitter gamma-aminobutyric acid, or GABA, slowing the brain and central nervous system like GABA, meaning it slows activity, and creates a sense of calm and relaxation for the user.
+Xanax is a benzodiazepine, and it’s prescribed to people to treat anxiety and panic disorders.
+Xanax acts like the neurotransmitter gamma-aminobutyric acid, or GABA, slowing the brain and central nervous system’s activity and creating a sense of calm and relaxation.
 Other side effects of Xanax may include drowsiness, dizziness or confusion.

-Benzodiazepines including Xanax are considered central nervous system depressants.
-This is because the mechanism by which they slow brain activity and treat anxiety also requires that they depress the activity of the CNS in general.
+Benzodiazepines like Xanax are considered central nervous system (CNS) depressants.
+This is because the mechanism they use to slow brain activity and treat anxiety also requires that they depress the CNS activity in general.

-Oxycodone is an opioid pain reliever, and these types of medicines have been in the national spotlight for several years because of the addiction and overdose epidemic they’re part of.
-Oxycodone is considered a narcotic and it changes how your body feels and responds to pain.
+Oxycodone is an opioid pain reliever.
+This type of medicine has been in the national spotlight for several years because of the opioid addiction and overdose epidemic.

-Opioids like oxycodone depress the central nervous system, and they have a high risk of abuse, addiction, and physical dependence.
-For those reasons, they’re not intended for long periods of use, but unfortunately even when only using them for a short time to treat pain, many people do become addicted.
+Opioids like oxycodone depress the central nervous system, and they have a high risk of abuse, addiction and physical dependence.

-Benzodiazepines, which is what Xanax is, and opioids, which is the class of drugs oxycodone falls into, are some of the most abused drugs in the world and the combination of the two types of drugs is highly risky.
-Taking Xanax and oxycodone in the same day increases the risk of an overdose, and the reason is because both Xanax and oxycodone depress the activity of the central nervous system and vital functions like respiration.
+Benzodiazepines and opioids are some of the most abused drugs in the world and the combination of these two types of drugs is highly risky.
+Taking Xanax and oxycodone in the same day increases the risk of an overdose.
+Both Xanax and oxycodone depress the activity of the central nervous system and vital functions like respiration.
 Because they are both central nervous system depressants, benzodiazepines may heighten the effects of opioids and vice-versa.

-There has been research showing that many of the people who die from overdoses involving opioid painkillers were also using benzodiazepines.
+Research shows that many of the people who die from overdoses involving opioid painkillers were also using benzodiazepines.
 Some people may combine Xanax and oxycodone to get high, but others may do it inadvertently because they’re prescribed both, and they don’t realize the dangers of mixing them.
 Some of the symptoms of an overdose involving Xanax and oxycodone can include confusion, slow or shallow breathing, or unresponsiveness.

-It’s unfortunately not uncommon for people to be prescribed Xanax and oxycodone or other similar drugs simultaneously and their doctor might not explain the risks of combining them.
+It’s unfortunately not uncommon for people to be prescribed Xanax and oxycodone or other similar drugs simultaneously.
+Their doctor might not explain the risks of combining them.
 Some people might get their prescriptions from different doctors or pharmacies, so nobody is aware the person is taking the drugs at the same time.

 In addition to the risk of overdose or an emergency situation, it’s also important not to mix Xanax and oxycodone because it can raise your risk of addiction and dependence.